Tennent H. Bagley: Popov Case

-John M. Newman claims in his 2022 book, Uncovering Popov's Mole (which he dedicated to Bagley), that a KGB "mole" in the Office of Security, James W. McCord Jr., escorted Smith from Moscow to CIA headquarters and then arranged for him to be secretly retained by the Agency.
-Newman believes that a short time later Smith did some reconnaissance work in Washington so that Bruce Leonard Solie could secretly meet with Kovshuk in those movie houses and convince him that Popov was a traitor to the Soviet Union.

 Michael Golienewski

-In 1960, a Polish intelligence major by the name of Michael Goleniewski tried to warn J. Edgar Hoover about some possible KGB penetrations of U.S. Intelligence by having the American Embassy in Bern, Switzerland, forward to Hoover a sealed letter he had written.
-In an explanatory letter to the embassy, Golienewski, writing in German, called himself Heckenschütze (Sniper).
-Golienewski had decided to try to get the letter to Hoover rather than to the CIA because he believed the Agency had been penetrated by at least one unknown-to-him KGB "mole" who might be able to uncover him.
-The U.S. Ambassador to Switzerland, Henry J. Taylor, opened and read the letter, and decided not to forward it to Hoover, but to turn it over to CIA station chief Bagley who was working "under cover" at the embassy as Second Secretary.
+In April 1958, a Polish intelligence major by the name of Michal Goleniewski, writing in German and calling himself Heckenschütze (Sniper), tried to warn J. Edgar Hoover about some possible KGB penetrations of U.S. Intelligence by having the American Embassy in Bern, Switzerland, forward to him a sealed letter he had written.
+Golienewski had decided to send the letter to Hoover rather than the CIA because he believed the Agency had been penetrated by at least one unknown-to-him KGB "mole" who might be able to uncover him.
+The U.S. Ambassador to Switzerland, Henry J. Taylor, opened and read the letter and decided not to forward it to Hoover but to turn it over to Bagley who was working "under cover" at the Embassy as Second Secretary.
 Bagley notified CIA headquarters about "Sniper," and then, pretending to be an FBI agent, started corresponding with him in German.
-About a year later, Bagley was instrumental in recruiting, debriefing, and exfiltrating Golienewski to the U.S. Due to something Golienewski had written in his correspondence with Bagley, several years later Bagley himself came under suspicion of being a KGB "mole" by CIA counterintelligence analyst Clare Edward Petty.
-Petty eventually discontinued his investigation of Bagley and switched his attention to his own boss, CIA's chief of counterintelligence, James Angleton.
+They exchanged several letters, and about a year later, Bagley was instrumental in recruiting, debriefing, and exfiltrating Golienewski to the U.S.

+A few years later, Bagley himself came under suspicion of being a KGB "mole" by Counterintelligence analyst Clare Edward Petty due to due to something Golienewski had written in one of his letters.
+Petty eventually discontinued this investigation and switched his attention to his own boss, CIA's Chief of Counterintelligence, James Angleton.